Do Covalent Bonds Conduct Electricity

 4. Semiconductors:

 Many semiconductor materials are based on covalent bonding.
 Silicon (Si) and germanium (Ge), for instance, are semiconductors with a diamond-like covalent crystal structure.
-While they are poor conductors at low temperatures, their conductivity increases significantly with increasing temperature or the addition of dopants.
+That said, while they are poor conductors at low temperatures, their conductivity increases significantly with increasing temperature or the addition of dopants.
 Dopants introduce impurities that alter the electronic structure, creating either an excess of electrons (n-type semiconductor) or a deficiency of electrons (holes) (p-type semiconductor), thus enabling charge carrier mobility.
 These materials' unique conductivity properties are the basis of modern electronics and microelectronics.

 Factors Influencing Conductivity in Covalent Compounds